Russians in Alaska —- The Battle of Sitka, 1802.

 - f33f33nkou likes this

 - horvtio reblogged this from marsthebringerofwar

 - marsthebringerofwar reblogged this from blanksandbobbypins

 - toterfisch likes this

-- the-disco-before-the-breakdown reblogged this from fuckyeahvintagewarfare and added:
+- the-sound-of-arson reblogged this from fuckyeahvintagewarfare and added:

 - thegoldendoorknob reblogged this from fuckyeahvintagewarfare

 - fuckyeahvintagewarfare reblogged this from georgy-konstantinovich-zhukov

 - thedartbored reblogged this from peashooter85

 - tristikov likes this